psharma15/CLEAR/readme.md

 The problem model from both the approximations look like linear inverse problem of form y=Ax, with x as the reflectivity/ occupancy at each voxel in the imaging domain.
 There are various methods to solve this problem, depending on the characteristics of A. Our model has highly ill-conditioned and fat A matrix.
 Size of y is of the order of (#Tags * #Receivers * #Frequencies), and size of x is equal to number of voxels.
 Thus, it is highly underdetermined problem with size(y) << size(x).
 Also, in order to solve in real-time, the algorithm should be computationally efficient.

 We have used fastest matched-filtering algorithm, and also employed sparsity based solutions, orthogonal matching pursuit (OMP) and fast iterative shrinkage thresholding algorithm (FISTA)<sup>3</sup>.
 Following figure shows we can estimate true object number and accurate location for most cases with one person standing in a 4m x 4m room.
-The results are calculated using OMP algorithm.
+The imaging results are calculated using OMP algorithm, and show detected number of clusters using connected component labeling<sup>4</sup>, and their centroid location.
+For the shown result our algorithm can accuractely detect 1 cluster, with median error of 0.36 m.

 <p align="center">
   <img src="./Figure/ompResultCalib42.gif?raw=true" width="400px">